jpapanikolaou/CLIP-seq-modelling/README.md

 When it prints removed_count, this number should NOT be zero.

 5. Run the rest of ```python main.py```, this bit should be fairly self-explanatory :)

+## Converting peaks.csv to gene_count.csv

+1. Navigate to https://genome.ucsc.edu/ and click on Genome Browser.
+Select "Go".

+2. Now you should be at the UCSC Genome Browser for Humans page.
+Click Tools near the top then table browser.

+3. In select dataset make group "Genes and Gene Predictions" select GENCODE V44 for track and make the table knownCanonical.
+For region of interest select genome and for output format select "selected fields from primary and related tables".

+4. After selecting get output, select chrom, chromStart, chromEnd, geneSymbol, description, and hg38 kgXref.

+5. Click get output and save.

+6. Run ```grep -v -e "non-protein coding RNA" -e "antisense RNA" -e "pseudogene" -e "alt" -e "fix" -e "random"  <outputfile.txt > <outputfilefilt.txt``` in the same working directory as the file you saved

+7. Run pipeline